slidewiki/slidewiki.github.io/_posts/2016-07-26-devserver.md

 date:   2016-07-26 18:00:00 +0000
 layout: post
 ---
-The SlideWiki Platform will be delivered as a read-to-run Docker container.
+The SlideWiki Platform will be delivered as a ready-to-run Docker container.
 But Docker can also help in simplifying development.
 Based on the runtime image for the platform we have developed a dynamic version that makes it possible to edit the source code and hot-deploy your changes each time you save it.
-The image that is available from Docker Hub as `slidewiki/devserver` mounts the source code of the platform from your host filesystem and monitor changes, restarting the server each time a file is updated.
+The image that is available from Docker Hub as `slidewiki/devserver` mounts the source code of the platform from your host filesystem and monitors changes, restarting the server each time a file is updated.
 This gives you the ability to use your development environment to develop in SlideWiki without the need to install the NodeJS ecosystem.
 You only need the source code and the devserver